Sans3108/valro-lfg/README.md

 - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create an application
 - In the application page, go to the "Bot" tab on the left side and click on the "Add Bot" button
 - Copy and paste the token in the `.env` file next to `TOKEN=`
-- Go back to the "General Information" tab on the left side and copy paste the client id in the `.env` file next to `CLIENT_ID`
+- Go back to the "General Information" tab on the left side and copy paste the client id in the `.env` file next to `CLIENT_ID=`
-- Go to your discord server and right click your server's icon, then copy paste the id in the `.env` file next to `GUILD_ID`
+- Go to your discord server and right click your server's icon, then copy paste the id in the `.env` file next to `GUILD_ID=`

 Make sure there are no spaces between the `=` and the text you pasted in, as well as after the text you pasted in.